Recent Acquisition by AFA of “A very tired child, 2023”

 Compagna proposes a spectrum of existence, with tangible reality at one end and essence at the other, acknowledging that reality systems fall somewhere along this spectrum.
 The "magician," as he understands it, is a reality therapist who works to bring about a new reality.

-Consider the artist as a magician, a practitioner akin to a "reality therapist" aiming not to enhance the current reality but to usher in a new, yet unrealized one.
+The craft person/artist as magician, a practitioner akin to a "reality therapist" aiming not to enhance the current reality but to usher in a new and unrealized one.
 This craft involves looking toward the horizon to recreate.
 The practitioner understands that the ideal isn't an upgraded version of the old reality, but a transformation into something entirely different.
 Art and craft, as manifestations, should serve as symbols pointing toward the horizon.
 The discussion should move beyond whether the work is descriptive or prescriptive and delve into its symbolic efficacy.
 This efficacy can be viewed relative to both the viewer and the maker/practitioner.
 The latter plays a primary role, as the work should engage in a positive feedback loop where creation leads to self-therapy—a new reality of magic and the ineffable.

 Compagna writes, "Ultimately, everything within Magic’s reality-system is a symbol: from the individual entity to every object defined as such, and importantly, broader narrative aggregates spanning from one’s existential narrative to societal structures and institutions."
 The practice of craft is a delicate and sensitive approach to the life it is immersed in.
-This "safeguarding" serves as a warning against heavy-handed and exploitative approaches.
-The "living element" can be understood as the focus of care.
+This "sensitive” approach protects against heavy-handed and exploitative approaches.
+Compagna speaks of the "living element" which can be understood as the focus of care.
 The practice of care is ineffable, requiring symbolic gestures and expressions to safeguard both the caregiver and the one being cared for.
 It resists definitive and categorical language and descriptions—for instance, refraining from sweeping generalizations like "addict," "support worker," or "indigenous."
 When integrated into the act of making, it resists the limiting classifications of "artists."

 Indigenous